holochain/docs-pages/src/install.md

 </div>

 After installing Nix, log out of your user account and log in again.
-Or, to save work, run this command to get your terminal to recognize the newly installed commands:
+Or, to save effort, run this command to get your terminal to recognize the newly installed commands:

 \#S:INCLUDE,MODE=linux
 ```bash